openedx/edx-platform/docs/source/drag_and_drop_input.rst

     one_per_target - Specify whether to allow more than one draggable to be placed onto a single target.
 It can be either 'true' or 'false'.
-If not specified, the default value is 'true'.
+If not specified, the default value is 'true'. no_labels - default is false, in default behaviour if label is not set, label is obtained from id.
+If no_labels is true, labels are not automatically populated from id, and one can not set labels and obtain only icons.

 draggable tag
 -------------